johanlrdahl/DeepLearningAI_ShortCourses/Info.md

-It is not verified if all code runs on azure openai for these courses.
+> **_NOTE:_** It is not verified if all code runs on azure openai for these courses.
 Some are direct copies, some are partially modified to run on azure openai.

 ---
 Course: [Advanced Retrieval for AI with Chroma](https://learn.deeplearning.ai/advanced-retrieval-for-ai/lesson/1/introduction) <br>